AllynWaller/comp20-awaller/butwehavethepower/README.md

 # But We Have the Power

-Implemented: Made README.md, copied HTML
+Implemented: Made README.md, copied HTML, lyrics, styling

-To-Do: Make lyrics appear, CSS styling
+To-Do: None

 Collaborators: None

-Time Spent:
+Time Spent: 1.5 hours